littleraskol/Government-Variety-Pack/lrsk-gov-var/description.md

 [*][url=https://steamcommunity.com/sharedfiles/filedetails/?id=2461985481]More Authorities - GVP Patch[/url] for the [url=https://steamcommunity.com/workshop/filedetails/?id=2158334880]More Authorities mod[/url].
 (Maintained by [url=https://steamcommunity.com/profiles/76561198025143641]MrFunEGUY[/url], author of More Authorities.)
 [/list]

 There are a few patches and other versions of this mod.
 These all require the main GVP mod (this), and do nothing but selectively remove features. [b]If you want all the features of this mod, you don't need any of these patches/alternate versions.[/b] They do not add anything and only provide options for users who for whatever reason want to exclude some features.
+Since all they do is replace files from GVP with identically-named blank files, there isn't typically much need to update them and tbh it's kind of a chore to update the version number on all these so I'm slow to do it.
+Bottom line, [b]you can almost certainly ignore the compatible version number for them[/b].

 The patches and alternate versions are:
 [list]